Experiential Learning (Definition + Examples)

 In reality, the child will probably go to their room and pout.
 But if they were to reflect on their experience, they would probably think about the connection between their behavior and the consequences.
 When they do A, B happens.
 If they were to do C, B probably wouldn’t happen.

-Whether you are a child who has been scolded for disobeying their parents or a person learning a new skill, this reflection process is key to experiential learning.
+Whether you are a child who has been scolded for disobeying their parents or a person learning a new skill, this reflection process is vital to experiential learning.
 In this video, I will explain experiential learning, the processes in which we use experiential learning, and how this helps us grow and develop throughout our lives.

 What is Experiential Learning?